 With little ones, scuba diving or parasailing might not be an option for getting the greatest views Key West has to offer.
 Go on a catamaran trip with a glass bottom and windows-to-reef openings.
 On a glass-bottom boat tour, guests can still experience seeing the native coral reefs that attract so many eco-tourists.

 The kids would definitely also love a dolphin watch tour.
 See Bottlenose dolphins in their natural habitat, jumping through the waves off the shores.
 With a catamaran, tour-goers get a more up-close view of this natural phenomenon.

 There is so much to do on-foot in Key West, especially for the history buffs.
 Visit Ernest Hemingway’s home, nestled in Old Town.
 One of America’s most respected and honored authors, Hemingway wrote and resided here for over ten years.

-The Audubon House and Tropical Gardens is another worthwhile visit.
+Additionally, the Audubon House and Tropical Gardens is another worthwhile visit.
 Built by a wealthy sea captain in the 1840s, the Audubon House is furnished with 19th-century art and decor.
 Outside is over 200 orchids that attract a colony of beautiful butterflies.